bradgignac/slingshot/README.md

 ### Writing Configuration

-The `push` command provides support for writing a config file to etcd.
+The `push` command provides support for writing config files to etcd.

 ```
-$ slingshot push examples/config.json
+$ slingshot push examples/config.json examples/config.yaml
 ```

 You can push an entire directory or glob of files as well.

 ```
-$ slingshot push examples
+$ slingshot push examples/**/*
 ```

 #### Changing Data Location

 By default, Slingshot uses the path and name of the config file to determine where to store configuration data.
 In the above examples, the configuration would be written to `/examples/config`.
-You can also change the location where data is written:
+You can also change the location where data is written to in etcd:

 ```
-$ slingshot push examples/config.json custom/location
+$ slingshot push --directory custom/location examples/config.json
 ```

 #### Etcd Peers